modelica/ModelicaSpecification/styleguide.md

 To put emphasis on a word or small piece of text, use `\emph`.

-Italics is used when new terminology is introduced in the running text instead of the bulkier `definition` environment, see `\firstuse` and `\willintroduce`.
+Italics is used via the semantic macros `\firstuse` and `\willintroduce` when new terminology is introduced in the running text instead of the bulkier `definition` environment.

 Refrain from using non-semantical font switching commands for producing italics (`\textit`, `\textsl`, `\itshape`).